 This Financial Update Report as at May 31st, 2019 provides a year-to-date look at significant financial activities at the Board.
+This was previously reported to the Corporate Services, Strategic Planning and Property Committee on September 12, 2019.

 This is the third update for fiscal 2018-19 using the Revised Estimates approved by the Board of Trustees in December 2018.
 The Board is on target to end the year with a surplus.
 A more detailed variance summary is attached as Appendix A.